 The Space Development Agency, established March 12, 2019, ensures continued U.S. leadership in an era of renewed great power competition.
 Our charge is to create and sustain lethal, resilient, threat-driven, and affordable military space capabilities that provide persistent, resilient, global, low-latency surveillance to deter or defeat adversaries.

-The National Defense Space Architecture consists of the following:
+The Proliferated Warfighter Space Architecture consists of the following:

 When we say “semper citius,” we mean that we are moving at or ahead of the speed of the threat because we know the joint warfighter is counting on us.